Kemberly-Eliscar/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+The DOM is a model of our webpage that JavaScript can interact with to change stuff on the webpage.
+It's sort of the representation of the stuff on our webpage that javascript can write code and interact with that changes our webpage.

 2. What is an event?
+Every interaction a user has with a site is known as an event, a 'click', 'moving the mouse', 'scrolling the page', 'pressing a key on the keyboard', these are all events on the page and the browser can detect all of them.
+When an event happens on apage it is known as a trigger.

 3. What is an event listener?
+event listeners allow us to choose specific elements to listen to specific events and fires a callback when that event occurs.

 4. Why would we convert a NodeList into an Array?
+NodeLists are a language-agnostic way to access DOM elements, and Arrays are a JavaScript object you can use to contain collections of stuff.

 5. What is a component?
+A component is a reusable logical unit which tend to be made up of html, css, and JavaScript.

 ### Git Set up